 A: A parent or caregiver must attend meetings and activities with Kindergarten and 1st grade children.
 Parents are strongly encouraged to attend with children in grades 2-5.
 There is no other requirement for parents, but the pack is based on volunteer commitment so the more parents are involved, the more the pack can do!
 Pack 12 is led by volunteer Cubmaster, Tracey Dissel, and volunteer Committee Chair, Karen Hassett, who strongly encourage parents to get engaged with the pack.
-Opportunities for parent volunteers are numerous; currently the pack is seeking a Social Media Coordinator (to take pictures and keep up with pictures and posting on Facebook), a Webmaster for the Pack 12 webpage and a Fundraising Coordinator.
+Opportunities for parent volunteers are numerous; currently the pack is seeking a Pack Photographer; a Social Media Coordinator to keep up with posting on Facebook, an assistant Treasurer, and a Fundraising Coordinator.
 Parents who are registered with BSA are necessary to help supervise scouts (2 are needed for activities like hiking and camping) and can serve as den leaders.
-Registering and completing training takes about 2 hrs and costs \$91.
+Adult registration costs \$91 and required online training takes about 2 hours.